-For the next eleven days the Ulster Bank Belfast Festival at Queen’s will present over 70 different performances in venues in the North, South, East and West of the City.
-Director, Richard Wakely is thrilled to be opening with such a land-mark piece of work,
+In 2013 the Ulster Bank Belfast Festival at Queen’s presented over 70 different performances in venues in the North, South, East and West of the City.
+Director, Richard Wakely was thrilled to be opening with such a land-mark piece of work,

 “To present a piece of this quality and magnitude is staggering and provides a unique way to open this year’s Festival.
 It is a free event that has enabled us to work closely with local businesses and volunteers and it is their commitment that has made it happen.
 We have 11 days of entertainment on offer throughout Belfast from 24 different countries with theatre, dance, visual arts, film and music filling spaces in all corners of the city.
 It is our Wish that everyone has the opportunity to enjoy it.”

-Artist Jorge Rodriguez-Gerada has produced similar pieces all over the world but is especially connected to his latest and largest project in Belfast,
+Artist Jorge Rodriguez-Gerada has produced similar pieces all over the world but is especially connected to his largest project to date in Belfast,

 “I have created work in the States and all over Europe but this piece in Belfast has been a different experience for me.
 The people have been overwhelming in their support and belief in the concept.
 When I first started on this work it was only five acres but it grew both emotionally and physically.
 Now, at 11 acres, it is my largest piece and I believe this magnitude is a fitting tribute to a city which has so much positivity to offer.”

 Ellvena Graham, Head of Ulster Bank Northern Ireland reflected on the community nature of this opening event, “It’s encouraging to see so many people, businesses and organisations who have volunteered their time and resources to be part of this collaborative and ambitious land art project.
 It is very fitting that a project which encouraged participation in the arts and is accessible to all opens this year’s Ulster Bank Belfast Festival at Queen’s"